marky116x/Intership-Surfboard-coreillustrio/week-5/Day-24.md

 ## Introduction

-Today my internship, I  implemented user authentication in an Angular project using Firebase in login page.
+Today at internship, I  implemented user authentication in an Angular project using Firebase in login page.
 The goal was to create a  registration and login system that allowed users to sign up, sign in, and navigate through different pages .

 ## Overview